Additional costs related to the parcel that I purchased online

 - You return the parcel.

-Contact the post office or courier service beforehand.
+Via the postal or courier service